hwpoison/llama-server-chat-terminal-client/README.md

 -  --ip <ip address>                    (default: 127.0.0.1)
 -  --port <port>                        (default: 8080)

-The chat guards adds the prompt template tokens into stop words array.

 #### Command support:
-To input a command, simply insert `/*command*` followed by the desired command.
+To input a command, simply insert `/command` followed by the desired command.

 ##### Command List:
 - **narrator:** Lets to narrator generate a narration.